eaingaran/clarity/backend/README.md

           "title": "Extracted Title",
           "short_summary": "Short summary of the content",
           "long_summary": "Detailed summary of the content",
-          "duration": 0.123  // Summarization time in milliseconds }
+          "image": "url of the image related to the article", // May not always be reliable "duration": 0.123  // Summarization time in milliseconds }
         ```